Combo819/social-media-archiver/packages/documentation/docs/guide/comment.md

 ## Transform

-You should transform the data from the API call response `res` to the `IComment` type so that the comments can be saved to the database, and also return their corresponding user objects `usersRaw`.
+You should transform the data from the API call response `res` to the `IComment` type so that the comments can be saved to the database.
+This method should also return their corresponding user objects `usersRaw`.

 ```typescript
   private scrapeData(